The short memory limit for long time statistics in a stochastic Coleman-Gurtin model of heat conduction

 \subsection{Acknowledgments}

+The authors would like to thank anonymous referees for their providing a thorough review of this work.
+We appreciate their careful reading and insightful comments, which have improved the manuscript.
 The work of N.E.
 Glatt-Holtz was partially supported under the National Science Foundation grants DMS-1313272, DMS-1816551, DMS-2108790, and under a Simons Foundation travel support award 515990.
 The work of V.R.
 Martinez was partially supported by NSF-DMS 2213363 and NSF-DMS 2206491, PSC-CUNY Award 65187-00 53, which is jointly funded by The Professional Staff Congress and The City University of New York, and the Dolciani Halloran Foundation.